Michael J. Fisch, MD, MPH, FACP, FAAHPM, FASCO

 Medical Director, Medical Oncology Programs and Genetics

-Dr. Fisch, MD, MPH, FACP, FAAHPM, FASCO, serves as Medical Director of Medical Oncology Programs and Genetics for AIM Specialty Health® (AIM).
-In his role, he works closely with the executive leadership team to provide clinical expertise for the expansion of the AIM Medical Oncology Solution and for the AIM Genetic Testing Solution.
+Dr. Fisch, MD, MPH, FACP, FAAHPM, FASCO, serves as Medical Director of Medical Oncology Programs and Genetics for AIM.
+He works closely with the executive leadership team to provide clinical expertise for the expansion of the AIM Medical Oncology Solution and for the AIM Genetic Testing Solution.

 Prior to AIM, Dr. Fisch served as faculty at MD Anderson Cancer Center in Houston, initially in the Department of Palliative Care and Rehabilitation.
 He then led the MD Anderson Community Clinical Oncology Program (CCOP) Research Base.
 He subsequently served for five years as the founding chair of the Department of General Oncology.
 In his role, Dr. Fisch led a group of clinical faculty who managed a broad mix of cancer patients in a variety of community and academic settings and those involved in clinical and basic research.